ZhangAoCanada/My_Vim_Config/README.md

-# This is repo is for saving and updating the vim configure file.
+# This repo is for saving and updating the vim configure file.
 ## Please remember to push the up-to-date vim config

 Save my vim config here.